 Encourage your listeners to connect with your podcast Facebook groups by mentioning them organically throughout your podcast.
 For instance, you might quote a Facebook group member’s comment or say something like, “We had a great discussion about this on Facebook last week and the consensus was…”

-You should also push listeners to your Facebook group deliberately.
+You should also push listeners to your Facebook group deliberately by adding specific calls-to-action.
 For example, at the end of your podcast you might say, “Thanks for listening.
 Join our Facebook group to talk about today’s episode.”

 - Swiftly banning people who start fights or exhibit toxic behavior.